 Shipyards don’t run on machines alone — they run on people.
-Welders fitting hull sections under relentless deadlines.
-Engineers navigating classification compliance.
-Supervisors orchestrating dozens of trades across multiple build blocks.
 When manpower planning breaks down, schedules slip, costs escalate, and quality suffers.
+End-to-end manpower supply is the framework that keeps the entire workforce lifecycle aligned from first hire to final delivery.

 Understanding Shipyard Workforce Needs